C-Mierez/Web3-Solidity/README.md

 - **Forking** Taking a "snapshot" of the current state of a mainnet and running it locally to interact with existing contracts deployed in it.

+# 3 | Lottery
+Loterry app where any user can participate and win the prize pot.
+- Users enter the lottery by paying a certain USD value of ETH.
+- Admin can choose when to close the lottery.
+- A random winner will be selected.

 # 🍫 Ganache
 Using [Ganache](https://trufflesuite.com/ganache/) to run a personal Ethereum blockchain locally to easily deploy and test and learn how the chain operates.